When it comes to partners, horses, and football teams, past performance is often used as a guide to predict future performance.

 Only buy in areas that have experienced good past growth

-One group of experts claim that we should only buy properties in suburbs that have “stood the test of time”.
+One group of experts claim that we should only purchase properties in suburbs that have “stood the test of time”.

-They say that high past performance offers us not only the greatest level of security but the best prospects of continued price growth into the future.
+They say that high past performance offers not only the greatest level of security but also the best prospects for continued price growth into the future.

 This is based purely on the expectation that such high past performance will continue into the future.